The guide for enrolled transfer students contains advice on requirements and deadlines which are critical to completing your degree on time.

 For more information, see Majors & Minors

-If you are interested in declaring Economics or one of the interdepartmental or interdisciplinary majors, such as Global Development Studies, you need to contact the Undergraduate Director as soon as you have been offered admission to the College.
+If you are interested in declaring Economics or one of the interdepartmental or interdisciplinary majors, such as Global Development Studies, you need to contact the Undergraduate Director as soon as you have been admitted to the College.
 Admission to these programs is competitive.
 Even with a timely application, many students who wish to declare such a major as their first choice will find that they will not be admitted to that major.
 Thus, it is always important to have an alternate major, especially if you are transferring as a third-year student.

-All courses in the major must be completed at this University unless an exception is made by the Undergraduate Director of your major department or program.
-Some departments may allow you to count a limited number of transfer courses toward the major, but until you have spoken with the Director of Undergraduate Programs in your major department, you should assume that you will do all major work here.
+All courses in the major must be completed at this University unless a rare exception is made by the Undergraduate Director of your major department or program.
+Some departments may allow you to count a limited number of transfer credits toward the major, but until you have spoken with the Director of Undergraduate Programs in your major department, you should assume that you will do all major work here.
 You will not, however, be asked to repeat a course that you completed for credit elsewhere.

 You may not count courses for the major if you take them on a credit/no credit basis.
 If you take courses here in a potential major subject before you declare your major, you may count them toward the major with departmental permission.

 In addition to a major, students may choose a minor concentration in a second subject.
 Not all departments or interdepartmental programs offer a minor.
 If you wish to minor in a particular subject, consult the Director of the Undergraduate Program in that department.
-Only one minor is permitted in the College.